 The College of Engineering and Commerce offers courses in various branches of engineering, in commerce and finance, and in secretarial science.
 All engineering courses are on the co-operative basis after the freshman year.
 Commerce and Secretarial Science courses are on the full-time basis.
-A certificate course and a four-year secretarial course are offered.
+A certificate course and a fouryear secretarial course are offered.

 Five years of eleven months each are required to complete an engineering course.
+A school, work and vacation calendar appears in the outline of engineering courses.